Frequently Asked Questions

 Where can I find useful resources for WeavePoint on the net?

-How can I print multiple copies?
+How can I get a print preview when printing?

 Using block substitution in WeavePoint

 For block substitution, you need two drafts: Your profile draft and a file with the blocks you want to use.
-First you must make and save the blocks file.
+First you make and save the blocks file.
 Then, with your profile draft on the screen, click Transform\Block Substitution and select the blocks file.

 You can easily test with some of the sample files that comes with WeavePoint.
 Open Diaper Profile to use as a profile, then go to Block Substitution and select Blocks Twill or Blocks Daldrall as blocks file.
 Just click the Preview button to see the result of each.